Lawyers’ Trust Accounts Board Helping to Secure Equal Access to Justice

 Effective July 1, 2012, the Supreme Court of Pennsylvania amended Rule of Civil Procedure 1716 to provide that at least 50% of residual funds in class action lawsuits in Pennsylvania Courts be directed to the PA IOLTA Board to help fund civil legal aid for the poor.

 The IOLTA Board receives voluntary contributions from lawyers.
 From 2002 to 2016, these contributions funded the establishment or expansion of organized pro bono representation for indigent Pennsylvania residents by lawyers in private practice.
-Effective December 1, 2016, these contributions have been redirected toward the state-wide and specialized legal services grants.
+In October 2016, the IOLTA Board retired the Pro Bono Initiative Fund.
+All funds received after this date are considered unrestricted contributions.